 During my every visit there, I get many different kinds of inspiration, that remind me of fairy tale stories from my childhood.
 Would you like to enlarge your imagination world too?!
 If so, take the destination to “Cappadocia”.

-This is the short story of how nature and humanity, hand to hand, left a unique heritage in form of the Fairy Chimneys beyond your dreams.
+This is the short story of how nature and humanity, hand to hand, left a unique heritage in the form of the Fairy Chimneys beyond your dreams.

 If you make your travel by passing from Konya and Aksaray you will have the chance to see “ Tuz Gölü (Salt Lake)”.
-The biggest second lake (1665 km2) in Turkey, provides 40% of salt needs of the country.
-It is located in the deepest part of a tectonic pit with the plateaus around of it.
+The biggest second lake (1665 km2) in Turkey, provides 40% of the salt needs of the country.
+It is located in the deepest part of a tectonic pit with the plateaus around it.

-If you have never walked on salted lake with bare feet, I definitely suggest you to experience the feeling besides seeing the wonderful view at the same time.
+If you have never walked on the salted lake with bare feet, I definitely suggest you experience the feeling besides seeing the wonderful view at the same time.
 When I tried I was so surprised by feeling the salted ground under my feet.
-It was such a nice natural therapy was gifted by nature to my whole body.
+It was such a nice natural therapy that was gifted by nature to my whole body.
 Plus your skin is getting peeling service for free.
-But if you want to pay there are some cosmetic shops around of the lake.
+But if you want to pay there are some cosmetic shops around the lake.
 You can buy some special skin care products which are produced from rich minerals directly by the lake.

 Amazing underground cities

 A fantastic and excellent example of underground cities on Earth.
 The number of them is over 200.
 Unbelievable, right?!
-They are all connected to each other just as the roots of a tree is spread under the earth and connected to each other.
+They are all connected to each other just as the roots of a tree are spread under the earth and connected to each other.
 Even though they are associated with ancient civilizations, there are still lots of mysteries waiting to be discovered.
-Especially the part how those amazing and smart architectures were built if you consider the conditions of ancient times.
+Especially the part about how those amazing and smart architectures were built if you consider the conditions of ancient times.
 One of the theories is “they might have been built by Aliens 🙂 Typical guess if minds don’t understand, isn’t it?;)

-Even if there are 36 underground cities you can be able to visit in Cappadocia, I recommend you to start with the biggest ones: Derinkuyu, Kaymaklı, Tatlarin, Özkonak, Mazı, Sivasa Gökçetoprak underground cities are the main known ones.
+Even if there are 36 underground cities you can be able to visit in Cappadocia, I recommend you start with the biggest ones: Derinkuyu, Kaymaklı, Tatlarin, Özkonak, Mazı, Sivasa Gökçetoprak underground cities are the main known ones.
 Let’s mention a little bit about the top 2 famous ones to let you get some ideas about how fascinating they are.

 Would you like to watch the panoramic view of Cappadocia from the sky?

-If so, balloon tour could be one of the most beautiful adventures in your life.
-It is worthed to hear the fairytale story of “country of beautiful horses” from the whispers by the wind as well.
+If so, a balloon tour could be one of the most beautiful adventures in your life.
+It is worthed to hear the fairytale story of the “country of beautiful horses” from the whispers by the wind as well.
 The wind is going to be the captain and decides where it wants to take you.
 What I mean every flight is different from each other and every rotation is independent of each other.
-All you have to do is waking up early (balloons need cool weather for flight) listen to the information about flight security from the pilot and get into the basket of the balloon.
+All you have to do is wake up early (balloons need cool weather for flight) listen to the information about flight security from the pilot and get into the basket of the balloon.
 The rest is all about joy and happiness with wonders.

 How to go to Cappadocia?